qiyangduan/standard-models-1/background.md

 * It must have its own testing
 * It should be able to adjust itself according to the new data.
 This is could be ideally done by incremental model updating or a full retraing over new datasets.

 Only the data science team knows the strength and weakness of a model.
-Like the full stack programmer in devops, now let's work full stack to make this *live* model.
+Just like the full stack programmer in devops, now let's work full stack to make this *live* model.

 # Open Source vs Commercial